Darren Pang

 Darren Robert Pang (born February 17, 1964) is a Canadian former professional ice hockey goaltender.
 He played his professional career with the Chicago Blackhawks of the National Hockey League (1984–85 and 1987–89).

 Pang is currently the lead color commentator with the Chicago Blackhawks television broadcast and is the #2 color commentator on TNT.
-He also does work for NHL Network.
+He also does work for NHL Network and EA Sports NHL games.